NoahCHuber/CSCISeniorProject/docs/SwiftEdgeRequirementsDoc.md

 #### 3.3.1 Performance
 > SwiftEdge Security must perform consistently and responsively under a range of hardware conditions, with specific emphasis on supporting low-to-mid-tier systems that are common in educational and small business environments.
 All performance requirements are focused on maintaining speed, resource efficiency, and responsiveness while executing system-level commands.

-* QOS-P1: The GUI shall load within 30 seconds of system call and application launch.
+* **QOS-P1:** The GUI shall load within 30 seconds of system call and application launch.
 (4Gb RAM and minimum dual-core CPU).
-* QOS-P2: Each module operation (Performance, Security, Cleanup, Vulnerability Scan) should be completed within a reasonable time frame.
+* **QOS-P2:** Each module operation (Performance, Security, Cleanup, Vulnerability Scan) should be completed within a reasonable time frame.
 NOTE: Vulnerability scanning requires internet access and may run slower due to API calls or internet speed.
-* QOS-P3: During active operations, the application should consume no more than 2Gb of RAM and should never exceed more than 25% of CPU usage.
+* **QOS-P3:** During active operations, the application should consume no more than 2Gb of RAM and should never exceed more than 25% of CPU usage.
 (NOTE: CPU usage will be higher on lower core CPU and older architectures)
-* QOS-P4: Button presses and tab navigation should have no delay and respond within 1-5 seconds.
+* **QOS-P4:** Button presses and tab navigation should have no delay and respond within 1-5 seconds.
-* QOS-P5: Initializing Script execution should take no longer than 5 seconds.
+* **QOS-P5:** Initializing Script execution should take no longer than 5 seconds.
-* QOS-P6: The application shall complete all performance optimization tasks in under 45 seconds when executed in full.
+* **QOS-P6:** The application shall complete all performance optimization tasks in under 45 seconds when executed in full.

-* QOS-P7:Security and Cleanup tabs will only take as much time as the system needs to process commands and run system-level tasks.
+* **QOS-P7:** Security and Cleanup tabs will only take as much time as the system needs to process commands and run system-level tasks.

 #### 3.3.2 Security
 > Security is a core component of SwiftEdge Security’s purpose and operation.
 The software is intended to harden a system against unnecessary services and known vulnerabilities, without introducing risk through its use.
 As such, security requirements focus on controlled access, safe modification of system settings, and privacy-respecting behavior

-* QOS-S1: The application shall prompt for elevated (admin) permissions before launching and before running any system-level operations.
+* **QOS-S1:** The application shall prompt for elevated (admin) permissions before launching and before running any system-level operations.
-* QOS-S2: All security-related changes must be preceded by user confirmation (e.g. checking boxes before running the security module).
+* **QOS-S2:** All security-related changes must be preceded by user confirmation (e.g. checking boxes before running the security module).
-* QOS-S3: The application should create a System Restore Point before applying any heavy security modifications.
+* **QOS-S3:** The application should create a System Restore Point before applying any heavy security modifications.
 (Protects against data loss).
-* QOS-S4: Software: `SHOULD NOT UNDER ANY CIRCUMSTANCE COLLECT, STORE, OR TRANSMIT ANY PERSONALLY IDENTIFIABLE INFORMATION OR IDENTIFIABLE SYSTEM INFORMATION.
+* **QOS-S4**: Software: `SHOULD NOT UNDER ANY CIRCUMSTANCE COLLECT, STORE, OR TRANSMIT ANY PERSONALLY IDENTIFIABLE INFORMATION OR IDENTIFIABLE SYSTEM INFORMATION.
 EXCLUDING APPLICATION NAMES AND VERSION NUMBERS FOR VULNERABILITY SCANNING`.
-* QOS-S5: Any registry changes or service modifications must be reversible and documented. (e.g. logs).
+* **QOS-S5:** Any registry changes or service modifications must be reversible and documented. (e.g. logs).
-* QOS-S6: Application should not disable nor interfere with core system protections such as Defender or Firewall unless explicitly requested by the user.
+* **QOS-S6:** Application should not disable nor interfere with core system protections such as Defender or Firewall unless explicitly requested by the user.
-* QOS-S7: The vulnerability scanner should only retrieve publicly available CVE data and should not upload any user software or device data.
+* **QOS-S7:** The vulnerability scanner should only retrieve publicly available CVE data and should not upload any user software or device data.
-* QOS-S8: Software must comply with security-related industry standards.
+* **QOS-S8:** Software must comply with security-related industry standards.
-* QOS-S9: API responses used in the vulnerability scanner must be parsed and displayed read-only to the user without writing back to the system.
+* **QOS-S9:** API responses used in the vulnerability scanner must be parsed and displayed read-only to the user without writing back to the system.

 #### 3.3.3 Reliability
 > SwiftEdge Security was built on Reliability and Reusability to provide a fast, secure, and optimized experience.

-* QOS-R1: 95% of all defined functions shall succeed without error on a clean Windows 11 install.
+* **QOS-R1:** 95% of all defined functions shall succeed without error on a clean Windows 11 install.
-* QOS-R2: All functions shall include error handling to prevent partial or inconsistent application states.
+* **QOS-R2:** All functions shall include error handling to prevent partial or inconsistent application states.
-* QOS-R3: If an error occurs, it shall be logged and presented to the user without halting the application or operation.
+* **QOS-R3:** If an error occurs, it shall be logged and presented to the user without halting the application or operation.
-* QOS-R4: Application should verify the completion of critical operations with confirmation messages.
+* **QOS-R4:** Application should verify the completion of critical operations with confirmation messages.
-* QOS-R5: All modules must be isolated to prevent one module's failure from affecting another. (e.g., if cleanup failed, security remains unaffected).
+* **QOS-R5:** All modules must be isolated to prevent one module's failure from affecting another. (e.g., if cleanup failed, security remains unaffected).

 #### 3.3.4 Availability
 > SwiftEdge Security was built with availability and the end-user in mind.

-* QOS-A1: Application should run entirely offline, except for vulnerability scanning which requires an internet connection.
+* **QOS-A1:** Application should run entirely offline, except for vulnerability scanning which requires an internet connection.
-* QOS-A2: Offline mode should allow the software to detect and gracefully skip the vulnerability module while allowing other modules to function. (e.g., if no internet is found, gray out the Vulnerability Module Tab).
+* **QOS-A2:** Offline mode should allow the software to detect and gracefully skip the vulnerability module while allowing other modules to function. (e.g., if no internet is found, gray out the Vulnerability Module Tab).
-* QOS-A3: No online activation, subscriptions, or licensing is required.
+* **QOS-A3:** No online activation, subscriptions, or licensing is required.
-* QOS-A4: .EXE file should be fully portable and able to run from a flash drive or a download folder without any extended installation.
+* **QOS-A4:** .EXE file should be fully portable and able to run from a flash drive or a download folder without any extended installation.

 ### 3.4 Compliance
 > SwiftEdge Security shall comply with relevant technical standards, ethical data handling practices, and institutional policies to ensure safe and approved usage in both academic and organizational environments.
 The following compliance requirements ensure the software remains legal, auditable, and professionally acceptable for use.

-* CMP1: Software should comply with all industry standards when used in all environments and avoid collection, storage, or transmission of personal data.
+* **CMP1:** Software should comply with all industry standards when used in all environments and avoid collection, storage, or transmission of personal data.
-* CMP2: All logs generated by the application should not contain any personal information, system information, or configuration details.
+* **CMP2:** All logs generated by the application should not contain any personal information, system information, or configuration details.
-* CMP3: CVE queries made through NVD API should use read-only methods.
+* **CMP3:** CVE queries made through NVD API should use read-only methods.
-* CMP4: Software should conform to PowerShell scripting standards.
+* **CMP4:** Software should conform to PowerShell scripting standards.
-* CMP5: Any exports should be generated in plain-text formats to be readable by the average user.
+* **CMP5:** Any exports should be generated in plain-text formats to be readable by the average user.
-* CMP6: Any changes made to the Windows system should be traceable and reversible.
+* **CMP6:** Any changes made to the Windows system should be traceable and reversible.
-* CMP7: Vulnerability scanning should rely only on publicly accessible and reputable sources such as NIST's NVD.
+* **CMP7:** Vulnerability scanning should rely only on publicly accessible and reputable sources such as NIST's NVD.
-* CMP8: Software should never bypass or override Windows Policy Settings unless otherwise specified by the user.
+* **CMP8:** Software should never bypass or override Windows Policy Settings unless otherwise specified by the user.
-* CMP9: All third-party modules used must be open-source and publicly licensed.
+* **CMP9:** All third-party modules used must be open-source and publicly licensed.

 ### 3.5 Design and Implementation
 > This section outlines how SwiftEdge Security will be structured, built, distributed, and maintained.
 It includes implementation constraints, portability expectations, cost, timeline, and proof-of-concept deliverables.